bingerxd/Hate-Speech-Detection-using-ML-and-DL/README.md

 - **XML-ROBERTA-BASE_twitter.ipynb**
   Training and testing of the XLM-RoBERTa model on Twitter and Wykop datasets, including result plots and model saving.

+- **Distribution_shift.ipynb**
+  The distribution shift between Wykop/Twitter and the extreme dataset was analyzed using Jensen-Shannon and Kullback-Leibler divergences on word and label distributions, as well as semantic differences assessed with Maximum Mean Discrepancy and visualized via PCA and t-SNE on Sentence-BERT embeddings.

 ---

 ### 2. `experiment_results`